 In the gravity filtration mode, air may accumulate in the filtrate water lines.
 To prevent reduction or loss of suction, the air in the filtrate line should be periodically purged to atmosphere at least once per day.
 The air purge nozzle should be installed at the highest position of the filtrate water line.
 The line should also be fitted with an automatic shut-off valve (the air purge valve) just upstream of the air purge nozzle (As shown in Fig.IV-2).
-The filtrate line.
+The filtration process should be suspended for a few minutes while purging any entrained air from the filtrate line.
 Close the filtrate control valve and open the air purge valve.
 After all air has been purged, return the air purge valve to the closed position and open the filtrate control valve.

-(2) Pump Suction Configuration
+(2) Pump suction configuration